arangodb/arangodb/Documentation/Books/Manual/Programs/Arangorestore/Examples.md

 Arangorestore Examples
 ======================

-To restore data from a dump previously created with [Arangodump](../Arangodump/README.md), ArangoDB provides the _arangorestore_ tool.
+To restore data from a dump previously created with [_Arangodump_](../Arangodump/README.md), ArangoDB provides the _arangorestore_ tool.

-Please note that Arangorestore
-**must not be used to create several similar database instances in one installation**.
+Please note that in versions older than 3.3, _Arangorestore_ **must not be used to create several similar database instances in one installation**.

-This means if you have an Arangodump output of database `a`, create a second database `b` on the same instance of ArangoDB, and restore the dump of `a` into `b` - data integrity can not be guaranteed.
+This means that if you have an _Arangodump_ output of database `a`, create a second database `b` on the same instance of ArangoDB, and restore the dump of `a` into `b` - data integrity can not be guaranteed.
+This limitation was solved starting from ArangoDB version 3.3

 Invoking Arangorestore
 ----------------------